What is a Patient Advocate?

 Medical Disclaimer

 This article is for informational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician, physical therapist, or other qualified healthcare provider with any questions you may have regarding mobility aids or medical conditions.
+Always seek the advice of your physician or other qualified healthcare provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay seeking it because of something you have read in this article.
 If you are experiencing a medical emergency, call 911 or your local emergency services immediately.

 Sources